Greenwood Furnace State Park

 Greenwood Historic Walking Tour: Greenwood Furnace was once a thriving iron-making village.
 Today, only a handful of its original 127 buildings remain.
 This walking tour explores a portion of the historic district and includes parts of the town, tramway, historic roads and charcoal hearths.
 A free guide to the historic district is available at the park office.

-Blacksmith Shop: This furnace-era building houses additional displays on the ironworks and serves as a base for many of the park’s educational programs.
+Blacksmith Shop and Education Center: This furnace-era building houses additional displays on the ironworks and serves as a base for many of the park’s educational programs.
 It is open weekends and holidays in the summer months.

 Visitor Center and Gift Shop: In the park office, the visitor center is open Monday through Friday most of the year, and daily in the summer months.
 The visitor center has displays on the former ironmaking community.
 The gift shop sells a variety of items, including T-shirts and sweatshirts, park memorabilia, historical and nature books, children’s nature books and a variety of field guides for the novice and serious wildlife watcher.
 Proceeds benefit Pennsylvania State Parks.